open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 <!-- ReadMe is in progress -->
 <!-- TO DO: Add sections for starter guide -->

-This package streamlines the manual instrumgitentation process of OpenTelemetry for [Spring](https://spring.io/projects/spring-framework) and [Spring Boot](https://spring.io/projects/spring-boot) applications.
+This package streamlines the manual instrumentation process of OpenTelemetry for [Spring](https://spring.io/projects/spring-framework) and [Spring Boot](https://spring.io/projects/spring-boot) applications.
 It will enable you to add traces to requests and database calls with minimal changes to application code.
 This package will not fully automate your OpenTelemetry instrumentation, instead, it will provide you with better tools to instrument your own code.

 The [first section](#manual-instrumentation-with-java-sdk) will walk you through span creation and propagation using the OpenTelemetry Java API and [Spring's RestTemplate Http Web Client](https://spring.io/guides/gs/consuming-rest/).
 This approach will use the "vanilla" OpenTelemetry API to make explicit tracing calls within an application's controller.